 We bought a flower offering from one of the many hawkers there.
 She told us to make a wish before throwing the offering into the mouth of Mt.
 Bromo.

 The view of the caldera from Mt.
 Bromo’s crater are just amazing!

-Standing at the edge of an active volcano’s crater is something not everyone gets a chance to do.
+Standing on the edge of an active volcano’s crater is something not everyone gets a chance to do.
 Feeling and seeing the immense power of nature helps put things in perspective.
 Sort of… Hahaha!
 An experience I wouldn’t hesitate doing again.